AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 Egress-Rule + DefaultDenyAll
 ```

-However, this rule is NOT editable, therefore any matches against the DefaultDenyRule will not generate any logs.
+However, <ins>this rule is NOT editable</ins>, therefore any matches against the DefaultDenyRule will not generate any logs.

 ```{figure} images/lab6-defaultdenyall01.png
 ---